eafit-apolo/apolo-users/docs/source/software/applications/bayescan/index.rst

 BayeScan [1]_ is a command line based open source software used for detecting natural selection from population-based genetic data.

-BayeScan, since 2.1 version, uses OpenMP to implement parallel calculation on multicore CPUs.
+BayeScan, since 2.1 version, uses OpenMP to implement parallel calculation
+using multicore processing.

 BayeScan is distributed as a single package containing all the necessary files, including manual, source code [2]_ , executables and R scripts.